deshikmashudhi/helm/README.md

 # helm
-chart.yml and templates are important how to run the helm Charts C should be in caps to run helm install chart name (inside the name should be given) like helm install nginx
+chart.yml and templates are important how to run the helm Charts C should be in caps to run helm install chart name (inside the name should be given) like helm install nginx should be only in Chart.yaml